-Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington
+Pope Accepts Resignation Of D.C.
+Archbishop Donald Wuerl Amid Sex Abuse Crisis

 "When you read the nearly 200 times Donald Wuerl was mentioned in the report," Shapiro said, "you will see that his conduct was absolutely abhorrent. ...
 Cardinal Wuerl is not being truthful and forthright.
 Many of his statements in response to the grand jury report are directly contradicted by the church's own documents and records from their own secret archives."

 In the days following the release of the grand jury report, nearly 60,000 people signed a petition demanding that Wuerl resign as Washington's archbishop.
 A Catholic publisher "indefinitely" postponed the release of his new book, which carried the somewhat untimely title What Do You Want to Know?
 A Pastor's Response to the Most Challenging Questions about the Catholic Faith.
-A Pittsburgh-area high school named for Wuerl announced it would change the name, reportedly at Wuerl's own request.
+A Pittsburgh-area high school named for Wuerl announced it would change the name, reportedly at Wuerl's request.

 Wuerl was appointed archbishop of Washington by Pope Benedict XVI in 2006, replacing Cardinal Theodore McCarrick, and he was elevated to the College of Cardinals in 2010.
 McCarrick resigned in disgrace from the College of Cardinals in July, responding to "credible and substantiated" allegations of sexual misdeeds and to revelations that two dioceses in New Jersey had made financial settlements with priests who alleged McCarrick abused them sexually when they were seminarians.